cloudposse/terraform-aws-components/modules/site-to-site-vpn/README.md

 The component provisions the following resources:

-- AWS Virtual Private Gateway (a representation of "this (AWS) side" of the tunnel).
-Usually just requires a VPC ID
+- AWS Virtual Private Gateway (a representation of "this (AWS) side" of the tunnel)

 - AWS Customer Gateway (a representation of the "other side" of the tunnel).
+It requires:
+  - The gateway's Border Gateway Protocol (BGP) Autonomous System Number (ASN).
+Valid values are from `1` to `2147483647`
-Usually just requires a `/32` public IP of the VPN endpoint)
+  - `/32` public IP of the VPN endpoint

-- AWS Site-To-Site VPN connection - creates two tunnels for redundancy and requires:
+- AWS Site-To-Site VPN connection - creates two VPN tunnels for redundancy.
+It requires:
   - The IP CIDR ranges on each side of the tunnel
   - Pre-shared Keys for each tunnel (2 total; will be auto-generated if not provided; saved into SSM Parameter Store)
   - (Optional) IP CIDR ranges to be used inside each tunnel (2 total)